-At Elevator Speech Training, we help professionals speak with clarity and confidence in important, time-limited situations.
+At Elevator Speech Training, we help professionals be clear, memorable and convincing in important, time-limited situations.
 For example, when they raise money for a startup or nonprofit, interview for a job, or talk about their project or organization.

 The basic problem we address is that most people never practice making a strong first impression in an important conversation or interaction even though that first impression greatly determines whether a door will open for them–or remain closed.

 Our solution is conducting the training by video call which makes it more accessible and easy to do.
 All you need is a computer and a quiet place.
 The coaching is one-on-one and confidential.
 Each engagement comprises one training hour, and preparation and research on our part to personalize the coaching.

 Our clients dramatically improve their elevator speeches in a single session.

 Elevator Speech Training was founded by Marc Fest in 2019.
 It is based in Miami Beach, Florida.

 From 2007 to 2012, Marc was vice president of communications for the John S. and James L. Knight Foundation, the world’s leading foundation for innovation in communications and media.
 From 2004 to 2006, he served as vice president of communications for the New World Symphony, an American orchestral academy based in Miami Beach, Florida.

 Marc is also known for the Message House, a free communications toolset downloaded daily by businesses, government organizations and nonprofits worldwide to achieve greater impact through more effective messaging.
 A self-taught programmer, Marc, in the late 1990s, developed Quickbrowse, an online tool credited with establishing the field of “metabrowsing.”